Earl of Donoughmore: History

 The family seat now is The Manor House, near Bampton, Oxfordshire.
-The former family seat was Knocklofty House, near Clonmel, County Tipperary, in Ireland, which is now a hotel.
+The former family seat was Knocklofty House, near Clonmel, County Tipperary, in Ireland.
 The Knocklofty Estate was sold by the family in the 1970s.

 The heir apparent to the earldom uses the invented courtesy title Viscount Suirdale (pronounced "Shure-dale").
 This derives from the fact that the territorial designation of the Irish viscountcy of Donoughmore was erroneously thought to be "of Suirdale".